 Reduce Landfill Space

-Many of the items we throw away end up in landfills.
+Many of the items we throw away end up in landfills, where they take up valuable space and are sources of air and water pollution.
 Often these items are not biodegradable and take centuries to break down.
-Plastic, for example, can take up to 500 years to decompose according to the Recycling Guide website.
+Plastic, for example, can take up to 500 years to decompose.
 The EPA estimates the average American produces 4.3 pounds of nonhazardous trash per day.
-Up to 60 percent of that could be recycled according to the Recycling Guide.
-Landfills take up valuable space and are sources of air and water pollution according to the Ohio DNR.
+Other sources put the amount of waste that could be recycled as high as 60 percent.

 Industries developed to recycle goods can be a valuable source of employment.
-In Ohio, almost 100,000 jobs were created as a direct result of recycling as of 2000 according to the Ohio DNR.
-Recycling creates five times more jobs than landfill management according to Brennan.
+In Ohio, as far back as the year 2000 almost 100,000 jobs were created as a direct result of recycling as of 2000.
+Recycling creates five times more jobs than landfill management, according to Brennan.

 Stimulate Technological Advances

 With increasing social pressure to implement more environmentally friendly practices, companies are forced to find innovative technologies to incorporate recycled materials into their products.
-These new technologies are ultimately good for our planet.
+These new technologies are ultimately good for the planet.

-Purchasing only what you truly need and reusing items instead of purchasing new ones saves money.
+Purchasing only what you truly need, and reusing things around the house instead of purchasing new ones, saves money.
 In many parts of the U.S., it is more expensive to dispose of waste than it is to recycle it, says Brennan.
 In some cases it is even possible to earn a small amount of money from your waste.

 Create a Sustainable Future